maganti/datasciencecoursera/tidydata/codebook.md

 #####The tidy version of the dataset, "tidydata.txt"

-This efort primarily focussed on the "manipulation" of "messy" data into "tidy" data to address the above mentioned issues and requirements.
+This effort primarily focussed on the "manipulation" of "messy" data into "tidy" data to address the above mentioned issues and requirements.
 Broadly, the steps taken can be classified as:

 -	**Filter** - removed or filtered observations to end up with only mean/std observations
--	**Transform** - added the **subject** and **activity** variables to the filterd observations
+-	**Transform** - added the **subject** and **activity** variables to the filtered observations
 -	**Aggregate** - collapsed or aggregated the means of all the mean and std measurements per each of the subject/activity combination.
 Aggregated data about the same observations, from multiple sources into one